4lex4/scantailor-advanced/README.md

  1. There are two default profiles: "Default" and "Source".
 The "Default" profile represents default ST filter settings, the "Source" one represents the settings giving the source as output without any changes.
  2. A user can create its own profiles.
 User profiles are stored in config/profiles folder.
  3. The system consider the units settings from the [measurement units system](#measurement-units-system).
-Units are stored in the profile and ST converts the values needed at processing.
+Units are stored in the profile and ST automatically converts the values if needed.

+ * ##### Collapsible filter options.
+ Now group boxes containing filter options can be collapsed/expanded.
+ The collapse status is preserved between restarts of the application.

 Building
 ----------